MLSDev/example-realm-android/README.md

+#Realm Android Example

 ##Description
 [Realm][realm] is a mobile database.

-This app shows how you can integrate Realm in your android application.
+This app shows how you can integrate [Realm][realm] in your android application.
 The main functionality of this app is adding and deleting univrsities and students.

 <img src="/app/src/main/assets/1.png">